urbit/docs/userspace/graph-store/sample_application_overview.md

 ### How is the app's schema enforced on a given graph?

-Recall that in `%graph-store`, all data that is to be added to a graph passes through our custom validator (ours is [here](https://github.com/ynx0/library/blob/2b75bc6fd6c31d9c9eddd26c156db39f866258eb/mar/graph/validator/library.hoon)).
+Recall that in `%graph-store`, all data that is to be added to a graph passes through our custom validator.
 Take a moment to read through it and cross-check your understanding with the following explanation.

 **Validator logic summary**